sunflyhome/ecs-nginx-urlinfo-build/README.md

 # ecs-nginx-multi-app-setup
 An AWS ECS setup that allows you to host multiple apps using a single load balancer.
-Nginx is used to rewrite URLs.
+Nginx is used to rewrite URLs for urlinfo and urlupdate

+Python
+uwsgi
+Flask
+Docker
+ASW Cli